Andy Murray: 2010: Australian Open final

-Starting the US hard-court season with the 2010 Farmers Classic, Murray reached the final but lost against Sam Querrey in three sets.
-This was his first loss to Querrey in five career meetings.
+At 2010 Farmers Classic, Murray lost in the final to Sam Querrey in three sets.
 In Canada, Murray became the first player since Andre Agassi in 1995 to defend the Canadian Masters.
 Murray defeated Nadal and then Federer in straight sets, ending his eight-month title drought.
-At the Cincinnati Masters, Murray first complained about the speed of the court, and then in a quarter-final match with Fish, Murray complained that the organisers refused to put the match on later in the day With temperatures reaching 33 °C in the shade, Murray won the first set in a tie-breaker but began to feel ill.
-The doctor was called on court to actively cool Murray down.
-Murray said after the match that he had considered retiring.
+At Cincinnati, Murray first complained about the speed of the court, and then in a quarter-final match with Fish, Murray complained that the organisers refused to put the match on later in the day.
+With temperatures reaching 33 °C in the shade, Murray won the first set in a tie-breaker but began to feel ill due to the heat.
 He lost the second set, but forced a final-set tie-breaker, before Fish won.
 After losing to Stanislas Wawrinka in the third round of the US Open, questions about Murray's conditioning arose, as he called the trainer out twice during the match.

-His next event was the China Open in Beijing, where Murray reached the quarter-finals, losing to Ivan Ljubičić.
-Murray then won the Shanghai Rolex Masters dismissing Roger Federer in straight sets.
-He did not drop a single set throughout the event.
-Murray returned to Spain to defend his title at the Valencia Open 500 but lost in the second round to Juan Mónaco.
-However, in doubles, Murray partnered his brother Jamie Murray to the final, where they defeated Mahesh Bhupathi and Max Mirnyi.
+At China Open in Beijing, Murray reached the quarter-finals, losing to Ivan Ljubičić.
+Murray then won the Shanghai Rolex Masters beating Roger Federer in straight sets.
+He did not drop a set throughout the event.
+At Valencia he lost in the second round to Juan Mónaco.
+However, in doubles, Murray partnered his brother Jamie Murray to the final, where they beat Mahesh Bhupathi and Max Mirnyi.
 The victory was Murray's first doubles title and the second time he had reached a final with his brother.

 Murray reached the quarter-finals at the BNP Paribas Masters losing to Gaël Monfils in three sets.
-Combined with his exit and Söderling's taking the title, Murray found himself pushed down a spot in the rankings, to No. 5 from No. 4.
 At the Tour finals in London, Murray went 2–1 in round robin play before facing Nadal in the semi-final.
 They battled for over three hours, before Murray fell to the Spaniard in a final-set tie-breaker, bringing an end to his season.
-He ended the year ranked #4 for the third consecutive year.
+He ended the year ranked 4 for the third consecutive year.